19234 Blog 1200×675

 If you have been thinking about putting a new power meter on the mountain bike, trying a new diet, or practicing some new skills, now is the time.
 With my athletes, I often focus on pedaling efficiencies, peloton etiquette, or handling skills like downhill and cornering.
 They always say you shouldn’t try something new on race day, so this break from regular racing is a great time to test alternative training methods, nutrition and gear.

 It’s also a great time to hone your mental game, like positive self-talk and meditation.
-These skills can take as much or more training as riding your bike, but will serve you well when the season ramps up.
+These skills can take as much or more training as riding your bike but will serve you well when the season ramps up.
 I also make it a point to share research, articles, and books with the athletes I work with during their transition season.
-This often leads to discussion which helps us modify and develop goals for the coming year.
+This often leads to discussion that helps us modify and develop goals for the coming year.

 Joe Hamilton Mountain Biking On A Trail In The Woods